-14. The Executive Secretary shall report annually to the Commission on the list of vessels having actively fished or been engaged in transhipment in the Convention Area during the previous year using data provided under CMM 02-2025 (Data Standards).
+26. The Executive Secretary shall report annually to the Commission on the list of vessels having actively fished or been engaged in transshipments in the Convention Area during the previous year using data provided under CMM 02-2025 (Data Standards)

-Scientific Committee Reports

-15. Members and CNCPs shall provide their annual reports, in accordance with the existing guidelines for such reports, in advance of the Scientific Committee meeting of each year.
-Members and CNCPs shall also provide observer data for each fishing season to the Scientific Committee to the maximum extent possible.
-The reports shall be submitted to the Executive Secretary at least one month before the Scientific Committee meeting in order to ensure that the Scientific Committee has an adequate opportunity to consider the reports in its deliberations.
-Members and CNCPs should notify the Executive Secretary in the event they will not be submitting an annual report together with the reasons for not doing so.

-16. The information collected under paragraphs 9 and 15, and any stock assessments and research in respect of the jumbo flying squid fishery shall be submitted for review to the Scientific Committee.
-The Scientific Committee will conduct the necessary analysis and assessment, in accordance with its SC Multi-annual workplan agreed by the Commission, in order to provide advice on stock status.
+27. In order to strengthen the monitoring, surveillance and control of the fishery, while protecting fishing grounds adjacent to national jurisdictions and to minimize potential interactions between long-distance fleets and coastal fisheries, a buffer (no fishing) zone for vessels referred to in Paragraph 3, Table 1, comprising ten (10) nautical miles within the SPRFMO Convention Area along the outer limit of the Exclusive Economic Zones (EEZs) of South American Members is hereby established, with a view to reducing the impact of the largest and most impactful fleets operating in areas where increased fishing effort may adversely affect the fishing opportunities ç of coastal developing States and their artisanal fishers.

+28. Within this buffer zone, fishing by long-distance fleets shall be prohibited, except for duly authorized scientific research activities conducted under Commission-approved programs.

+29. The Secretariat, in consultation with affected Members, shall develop and maintain a precise geospatial delineation of this buffer zone, to be disseminated through official maps and digital coordinates for enforcement and monitoring purposes.

+30. Members shall cooperate with the Secretariat to design and apply MCS mechanisms, including but not limited to vessel monitoring systems (VMS), observer coverage, at-sea inspections, and real-time catch reporting, to ensure full transparency and compliance across Long-Distance fleets operating within the Convention Area.

+Section 8.
 Observer Coverage

-17. Members and CNCPs participating in the jumbo flying squid fishery shall ensure a minimum observer coverage of 5% of fishing days on Jumbo Flying Squid Jigging vessels flying their flag and ensure that such observers collect and report data as described in CMM 02-2025 (Data Standards).
+31. Members and CNCPs participating in the jumbo flying squid fishery shall ensure a minimum observer coverage of 5% of fishing days on Jumbo Flying Squid Jigging vessels flying their flag and ensure that such observers collect and report data as described in CMM 02-2025 (Data Standards).
 Members and CNCPs that fished in the fishery in 2022, but did not achieve a minimum observer coverage of 5% of fishing days, shall ensure a minimum level of observer coverage of 2% of fishing days by 1 September 2025.
 From 1 September 2027, a minimum level of human observer coverage of 5% of fishing days is required.
 If the Commission has adopted electronic monitoring standards by this time, 3% of the required 5% of monitoring may be from electronic monitoring.

+32. As a derogation to paragraph 17, Members with vessels under 15 meters of length overall registered in the SPRFMO Record of Vessels fishing for jumbo flying squid shall ensure a minimum coverage of:

+5% of the trips of the artisanal fishing vessels involved, through observers on board, who will provide detailed information on the catch, fishing areas, fishing effort and biometric and biological data of what is caught; and

+80% of the landings (and trips) of the artisanal fishing vessels involved, through observers in port, who will provide information on the catch, the fishing areas and fishing effort; and

+90% of the trips of the artisanal fishing vessels involved, through an information system using a traceability application running on portable smartphones, with which fishermen will provide in real-time all relevant information on their fishing trip, including on their catch, fishing areas and fishing effort.

-18. From September 1, 2029, the overall monitoring in this fishery shall increase to 10% of fishing days with a minimum of 2% of fishing days monitored by human observers.
+33. From September 1, 2029, the overall monitoring in this fishery shall increase to 10% of fishing days with a minimum of 2% of fishing days monitored by human observers.